mheiber/redux-machine/README.md

 redux-machine does only one thing: help you model explicit status transitions in reducers.
 It doesn't prescribe a way of handling asynchronous effects such as API calls.
 This leaves it open for you to use [no async effects library](http://stackoverflow.com/a/34599594/2482570), [redux-loop](https://github.com/redux-loop/redux-loop), [redux-thunk](https://github.com/gaearon/redux-thunk), [redux-saga](https://github.com/yelouafi/redux-saga), or anything else.

 That said, redux-machine fits very naturally with redux-loop, since both enhance how you can use reducers.
-To modify our example to use redux-machine with redux-loop, just change the initReducer as below:
+Here's how you could use redux-machine with redux-loop:

 ```js
 import { loop, effects } from 'redux-loop'